Vidmaster/cybr8950-quantum/outline.md

         4. Here’s an example we did following these steps, here are the challenges we encountered, insight into how to translate other frameworks besides Qiskit
     3. Tie back to research questions - what's our answer, and how did we get there?
         1. RQ2 - Confidentiality
             1. Have found a limited number of quantum algorithms which provide confidentiality.
 Quantum data can be "encrypted" using a one-time pad approach by applying a pre-shared set of random rotations to qubits before transmission, and removing them after.
+Quantum encryption with a classical key is also possible through quantum teleportation, as entangled qubits can be shared and then an arbitrary state teleported by transmitting two classical bits.
             2. Quantum encryption of data at rest is not a relevant concern.
 Due to the no-cloning theorem and the destructive nature of quantum measurements, as well as the current short-lived nature of quantum data, qubits can be treated as always being "in motion", and separate encryption schemes are not necessary.
             3. Post-quantum cryptography will be useful in the future, as these algorithms can be applied today with classical computers to protect data.
         2. RQ3 - Integrity